brucemckenney/i2c-eeprom-mspm0/README.md

 This was tested using a CAT24C512 and an AT24C256.
 Both of these use 2-byte addresses.
 To use a smaller device, e.g. AT24C02 (1-byte address), change the definitions of eep_addr and EEP_PAGESIZE accordingly.

+## DMA
+If EEP_DMA=1, an alternate initialization InitI2C_DMA() may be called with a 3rd argument which is a DMA channel number.

+This channel should be configured in Sysconfig to use the (appropriate) I2C trigger.
+Choose the DMA_I2Cn_TX_TRIG [sic] option, which actually refers to the DMA_TRIG1 publisher, not to anything about TX.

+The other DMA channel configuration is overwritten.

 ## Peripherals & Pin Assignments

 | Peripheral | Pin | Function |